jpau/blog/content/posts/i-spoke-at-sydney-dbt-meetup-february-edition.md

 - analytics engineering
 - talks
 - dbt
-description: 'Yesterday I spoke at the February edition of the Sydney dbt meetup, on principles for starting your company''s first data capability ... '
+description: Yesterday I spoke at the February edition of the Sydney dbt meetup, on principles for starting your company's first data capability.
 socialImage: ''

 ---